balopez83/macOS_On_Hyper-V/README.md

 - [x] Hyper-V File Sync (with utility)
 - [x] Hyper-V Heartbeat (with utility)
 - [x] VESA graphics limited to 1024x768 resolution (non-accelerated)
+- [x] Battery Information Passthrough when macOS on Hyper-V is run on laptops